 Although an ‘organizing-methodology’ was used throughout the consultation engagement it proved ineffective.
 The consultant’s scheduled engagement came to a close with only a basic PMO model developed and implemented.

-Espoused beliefs indicated support for an organizing approach, 90% support for a PMO, 38 project suggestions for early proof of concept, and the leadership team voted for a portfolio governance model.
+There was support for an organizing approach in espoused beliefs.
+There was also 90% support for a PMO.
+Additionally, there were 38 project suggestions for early proof of concept.
+The leadership team voted for a portfolio governance model.
 So why was the PMO transformation project considered unsuccessful?

 The directors on the governance committee declared the approach they designed and implemented a failure.
-The consultant moved on to their next engagement, the PMO Governance Committee disbanded, the PMO Working Group was canceled, and many of the projects assigned to the PMO (themselves considered unpopular) were put ‘on hold’ for an undisclosed period of time.
+The consultant moved on to their next engagement.
+The PMO Governance Committee disbanded.
+The PMO Working Group was canceled.
+Many projects were assigned to the PMO.
+These projects were considered unpopular.
+They were put ‘on hold’ for an undisclosed period of time.
 A follow-up discussion with one of the stakeholders yielded no additional insights, reporting “I don’t know what they want.”

 Identify Barriers Early

-Despite proficiency with using the model externally, the first mistake the Organization made on its Transformation project was to assume that an ‘organizing-approach’ would help drive change.
+The first mistake the Organization made on its Transformation project was to assume that an ‘organizing-approach’ would help drive change.
+This occurred despite their proficiency with using the model externally.
 The second mistake involved poor internal consultation.

 Is your Organization Developing their Own Strategic Plan?